 You should add two and one new items by clicking the "Add item" button (fig.12, 13, pos.7).
 Before adding an item, the program will ask you about an item description.
 You can type any characters here, which will help you to remember a variable's content.
 We've added all variables with corresponding descriptions on the fig.12, 13.

 Each parser item has few properties:

-- Parser's type - is a method, which the program will use for data extraction.
-Our parser has few methods from simple to most powerful.
+- Parser's type.
+It is a method which the program will use for data extraction.
+Our parser has few methods from simple to the most powerful.
 In our case, where data is placed in a fixed place, we can use the simple method - "fixed position".
 This method allows extracting any number of characters from any fixed position of the data packet;

-- Data type - the data type.
-If you'll specify a data type other than the "STRING" data type, then the module will try to convert the string value to the specified data type.
+- Data type.
+If you specify a data type other than the "STRING" data type, then the module will try to convert the string value to the selected data type.
 The module allows you to configure several options that will be used at the conversion (see the "Data format" tab);

-The second item has same parameters, just the position and the length are different.
+The second item has the same parameters, just the position and the length are different.

-On the next page (fig.14) you can specify basic format options.
-Because we've specified the "String" data type for two parser variables, then first two options allow removing blank spaces from a value.
+On the next page (fig.14), you can specify basic format options.
+Because we've defined the "String" data type for two parser variables, then the first two options allow removing blank spaces from a value.
 Other options are not applicable in our case.